Code-Institute-Submissions/globeconnections/README.md

 *(4) All the images were compressed with the following website: [TINYJPG](https://tinyjpg.com/ "Smart JPEG and PNG compression").*

-*(5) The icons were added from [FONTAWESOME](https://fontawesome.com/ "Get vector icons and social logos on your website with Font Awesome, the web's most popular icon set and toolkit.").*
+*(5) The icons have been added from [FONTAWESOME](https://fontawesome.com/ "Get vector icons and social logos on your website with Font Awesome, the web's most popular icon set and toolkit.").*

 *(6) The multi-device mock-up on this document is created using [TECHSINI](https://techsini.com/multi-mockup/ "Multi-device website mock-up generator").*